openforis/sepal-doc/docs/source/cookbook/classification.rst

     To build the documentation example, you can use this public asset: :code:`projects/sepal-cookbook/assets/classification/zmb_eastern_esa_2012_2021_reference_data`.

 Sample classification
 #####################

-Instead of providing dataset points, SEPAL can also extract reference data from an already-existing classification.
-It's a good way to improve an already-existing classification system using an image with a better resolution.
+Instead of providing dataset points, SEPAL can also extract reference data from an already existing classification.
+It's a good way to improve an already existing classification system using an image with a better resolution.

 To sample data, SEPAL will randomly select a number of points in each class and extract the class value using the provided resolution.

-Start by selecting btn:`Sample classification` in the opened popup window, where all of the the parameters can be set.
+Start by selecting btn:`Sample classification` in the opened pop-up window, where all of the the parameters can be set:

 -   **Sample per class**: The number of samples per class of the provided image.
-The more samples you request, the more accurate the model will be.
-If too many samples are selected though, on the fly visualization will never render.
-Default to: :code:`1000`.
+The more samples you request, the more accurate the model will be (if too many samples are selected though, on-the-fly visualization will never render; default to: :code:`1000`).
--   **Scale to sample in**: The scale used to create the sample in the provided image.
-It should match the image to classify resolution.
-Default to: :code:`30 m`.
+-   **Scale to sample in**: The scale used to create the sample in the provided image (it should match the image to classify resolution; default to: :code:`30 m`).
--   **EE asset ID**: The ID of the classification to sample.
-It should be an :code:`ee.Image` accessible to the user.
+-   **EE asset ID**: The ID of the classification to sample (it should be an :code:`ee.Image` accessible to the user).
--   **Class band**: The class to use for classification value.
-The dropdown menu will be filled with the bands found in the provided asset.
+-   **Class band**: The class to use for classification value (the dropdown menu will be filled with the bands found in the provided asset).

 .. note::